Search

 What about the ACFP’s work do you find most valuable?

 The ACFP work that I find most valuable is our efforts to attract learners to our discipline.
-I enjoy that a great deal and think ACFP does an excellent job of promoting Family Medicine.
-I also enjoy our research efforts, especially encouraging high quality research among FPs across the province and collaboration among researchers.
+I enjoy that a great deal and think the ACFP does an excellent job of promoting family medicine.
+I also enjoy our research efforts, especially encouraging high quality research among family physicians across the province and collaboration among researchers.

 Dr. Noel DaCunha